 Dr. Sandoval clearly remembers Mike’s condition when he first saw him: “At that point, he had no pulse and I started compressions.
 When you have no pulse and your code in the waiting room, that’s the next step - compressions.

 Lezlee says she realized she needed to step away.
 “I was in the treatment room and I realized my purse and my car was still out front of the emergency room.
 The car was still running and the doors were open, so I went to call my son and move my car.”

 A lot happened in the few minutes Lezlee was gone.
-Dr. Sandoval says, “We did get him up on the monitor and did a couple minutes of CPR.
+Dr. Sandoval says, “We did get him up on the monitor and did a couple of minutes of CPR.
 He wasn’t breathing and he was in what’s called ventricular fibrillation or V-fib.
-It’s something common for folks that are having cardiac issues, but it’s a deadly rhythm and fortunately it (V-fib) usually responds well to shocking.”
+It’s something common for folks that are having cardiac issues, but it’s a deadly rhythm and fortunately, it (V-fib) usually responds well to shocking.”

 The needed equipment was right there and Dr. Sandoval says, “We defibrillated him and after that continued another two minutes of CPR.”

 Mike was suffering a massive heart attack sometimes referred to as the widowmaker.
 It’s a heart attack that occurs when the left anterior descending artery (LAD) is totally or almost completely blocked.
 Generally, about 12 percent of people who suffer this type of heart attack away from a hospital survive.
 The statistics increase to about 25 percent survival rate for those who happen to be in the hospital at the time of this type of heart attack.

 Dr. Sandoval and the team worked quickly.
 “He had enough blood flow to the brain as we were doing CPR, and he started moving and moaning.
 He got maybe six minutes of compressions, got shocked once and then two more minutes of compressions and at that point he had a pulse.
 Fortunately, he had a very quick resuscitation.”